dogmatiq/dogma/README.md

 Aggregates can be quite a difficult concept to grasp.
 The book [Domain Driven Design Distilled], by Vaugn Vernon offers a suitable introduction to aggregates and the other elements of domain driven design.
-Additionally,

 Aggregates are represented by the [`dogma.AggregateMessageHandler`] interface.